Where is the office located?

 What is balancing?

 Balancing is the process of creating appropriately balanced teams.
 This often happens when we have 2 or more teams at an age group/ level.
 A number of factors will be considered when balancing teams and decisions will be made by the Director of Soccer with the support of the club technical committee.
-This presentation outlines the placement and balancing process.

 TECHNICAL STAFF AND COACHES